securitybunker/databunker/README.md

-According to GDPR, if you want to send your customer SMS using 3rd party gateway, you must show to your customer a detailed notification message that you will send his phone number to a specific SMS gateway company and the user needs to confirm this operation.
+According to GDPR, if you want to send your customer SMS using 3rd party gateway, you must show to your customer a detailed notification message that you will send his phone number to a specific SMS gateway company and the customer needs to confirm this operation.

 You need to store these confirmations and Data Bunker can do it for you.